qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Two concepts: code point, grapheme cluster:
   - Grapheme cluster is the "unit of character" in GUI.
 An emoji is a grapheme cluster, but it may consist of many code points.
   - In UTF-8, a code point can be 1, 2, 3 or 4 bytes.
 The byte number does not necessarily represent code point number.
   - In UTF-16, each UTF-16 code unit is 2 bytes.
-A code point can be 1 code unit (2 bytes) or 2 code units (4 bytes, surrogate pair).
+A code point can be 1 code unit (2 bytes) or 2 code units (4 bytes, surrogate pair [^scalar_value]).
   - JSON string `\u` escape uses surrogate pair. `"\uD83D\uDE00"` in JSON has only one code point.
 - Strings in different languages:
   - Rust use UTF-8 for in-memory string. `s.len()` gives byte count.
 Rust does not allow directly indexing on a `str` (but allows subslicing). `s.chars().count()` gives code point count.
 Rust is strict in UTF-8 code point validity.